-Discrimination is not necessarily bad.
+Discrimination is not automatically bad.
 I discriminate on the kinds of foods I eat, on the programs I watch, and what movies I let my kids see.
 In fact, we all discriminate.
 We all have criteria by which we judge what is and is not acceptable.
 I discriminate against child molesters, and I will not let them be with my children unattended.
 I discriminate against various theological teachings that contradict the Bible.
-I discriminate all the time and so do you.
+I discriminate all the time, and so do you.

 Likewise, I would agree that someone should not be fired from a job (in the secular realm) because he or she is homosexual.
-I think that is wrong, not because it is based on sexual orientation but because we should treat everyone as equally as possible.
+I think that is wrong not because it is based on sexual orientation but because we should treat everyone as equally as possible.

-To say that condemning homosexuality is wrong is a statement dealing with morality, not with legality.
+To say that condemning homosexuality is wrong is a statement dealing with morality--not with legality.
 There might be various laws for and/or against homosexuality, but saying that condemning homosexuality is wrong is a moral issue.
 My question then would be by whose standard is something right or wrong, and what justifies that standard as being valid?
-Yes, I know, a homosexual can ask me the same question, and we could debate it but that is another conversation.
+Yes, I know, a homosexual can ask me the same question; and we could debate it, but that is another conversation.

 If an atheist were to say that condemning homosexuality as a sin is morally wrong, then on what basis does such a statement gain its moral objectivity by which a blanket condemnation can be made?
 If someone says that the majority of society determines what is morally right and wrong, that is called the fallacy of Argumentum ad populum.
-Just because a majority of people think something is right or wrong, doesn't make it right or wrong.
+Just because a majority of people think something is right or wrong doesn't make it right or wrong.

 So, when a person objects on moral grounds to my objections or other Christians condemning homosexuality as a sin, he has no objective moral basis by which he can make such an assertion.
 At best, all he is doing is giving his opinion; and it would be arrogant to think that his opinion is the standard of morality for everyone else.